-We are pleased to welcome veterans and their families to Eastern Illinois University and to the Bachelor of Arts in General Studies Degree Program (BGS).
-Since 1972 the BGS Program has been assisting both active duty personnel and veterans in their quest to complete a college degree.
+We are honored to assist veterans and their families in their journey to complete a college degree and are pleased to welcome them to Eastern Illinois University.
+Since 1972, the BGS program has been assisting both active duty personnel and veterans in their quest to complete a college degree.
 Designed to take maximum advantage of the training received through their military service, as well as accepting all college credits previously earned through regionally accredited universities and colleges, the BGS Program makes it possible to complete the degree without ever having to start over again.
 We believe in our veterans and want to facilitate degree completion in a manner that works best for the individual.

-Eastern Illinois University is a military friendly institution with support services available to facilitate the academic endeavors of active duty personnel and veterans.
-Please contact Veterans Services at firstname.lastname@example.org or by phone, 217-581-7888.
+EIU is a military friendly institution with support services available to facilitate the academic endeavors of active duty personnel and veterans.
+Please contact Veterans Services via email or by phone at 217-581-7888.

 The JST (Joint Services Transcript) is the transcript service for soldiers and veterans of the Army, Marine Corps, Coast Guard and Navy.
 These transcripts are a record of an individual’s military courses with descriptions and credit recommendations by the American Council on Education (ACE).
-For information on how to request a JST transcript, visit the ACE website at http://www.acenet.edu/news-room/Pages/Transcripts-for-Military-Personnel.aspx.
+For information on how to request a JST transcript, visit the ACE website.

 - Accept all credits from military training and from other regionally accredited institutions attended